 All Canadian banks, including RBC Bank, can help you convert currency from one currency to another currency.
 However, the important thing you want to think about is the exchange rate that the banks offer.
-RBC Bank can provide a wide variety of currencies and you can also get cash currency from the bank branch.
+RBC Bank can provide a wide variety of currencies and you can also get cash currency from the bank branch and obtain funds electronically.
 Especially if you bank with RBC Bank, it is convenient for you to use them to exchange currency.

 RBC Bank publishes some of their exchange rates online.
 The RBC Bank exchange rate can be viewed here: http://www.rbcroyalbank.com/rates/cashrates.html

-The difference between the RBC Bank exchange rate between buying and selling the same currency can range from 2% to 5% or more.
-You must look at the website above to see their rates.
+The difference between the RBC Bank exchange rate between buying and selling the same currency can be wide ranging and up to 5% or more.
+You must look at the website above to see their rates or you can call them.
 However, you may want to compare RBC Bank’s exchange rate with other Canadian banks.
-You may even want to compare their rates with Knightsbridge Foreign Exchange (call 1-877-355-5239 to hear live exchange rates) to see the difference in exchange rates.

 Banking in Canada has never been easier.
 When you sign up for a business or personal credit card and/or bank account in Canada, make sure you find the right fit.
 RBC makes online banking easy (download the RBC mobile app for an even more seamless experience–using RBC online is a great way to save time) and they do offer competitive exchange rates.
 If you are unsure who provides the best rate, make sure to use our foreign exchange currency converter.
 Make sure to check often as these rates are subject to change.